MRCToxBioinformatics/trna_seq_quantification_benchmarking/README.md

 ## Repository structure

 - input: output from tRNA-Seq simulation and quantification pipeline for further analysis/plotting
 - notebooks: Notebooks to perform analysis/plotting.
-Run in order of prefix
+These should be run in the order of the numerical prefix
 - results: Results from notebooks
 	- plots: Plots for manuscript
 - R: R code used across notebooks

 ## Dependencies
-The following R pacakges are required to run the notebooks

-### From CRAN

-- RColorBrewer
-- corrr
-- dplyr
-- ggbeeswarm
-- ggplot2
-- ggrepel
-- here
-- pheatmap
-- tidyr

-### From Bioconductor
-- biobroom

-### From Github
-- camprotR - `remotes::install_github("CambridgeCentreForProteomics/camprotR", dependencies = TRUE)`
+The R packages used and their versions are shown in [sessionInfo.html](sessionInfo.html)